Good Omens: Radio

 On 5 September 2014, it was confirmed that the BBC would produce a radio adaptation of the novel, to be broadcast on BBC Radio 4, starting 22 December of that year.
 Mark Heap and Peter Serafinowicz led the cast, which also included Louise Brealey, Phil Davis, Mark Benton, Colin Morgan, Paterson Joseph, Josie Lawrence, Jim Norton, Adam Thomas Wright and Hollie Burgess.
 Neil Gaiman and Terry Pratchett had cameo roles as a pair of traffic cops called "Neil" and "Terry".
 The series was broadcast in six episodes starting in December 2014.

 Theatre

 In March 2013, Cult Classic Theatre in Glasgow, Scotland, performed Amy Hoff's adaptation of Good Omens with the permission of Pratchett and Gaiman.
 In November 2017, Squabbalogic staged a special development reading of Good Omens: The Musical in Sydney, Australia with Nancye Hayes, Barry Quin and Paul Capsis.

+Graphic novel

+In May 2023, it was announced that Colleen Doran would adapt Good Omens into a graphic novel.
+In August 2023, the estate of Pratchett created a Kickstarter campaign to fund the graphic novel.
+The campaign successfully closed on 30 August with over 36,000 backers and over £2.4 million in funding.